For better web security, avoid setting up a WordPress site using the user name “admin”.

 phpMyAdmin databases

-Don’t worry about the complicated screen.
+Don’t be concerned about the complicated-looking screen.

 Click on wp_users in the “Table” column on the left-hand side …